RedBeardLab/zeeSQL-doc/docs/references.md

 The `SET` option will set the license to use for `zeeSQL`.

-The license is first check against our backend server, and if the license is correct, it will return `OK` otherwise it will return an error.
+The license is first checked against our backend server, and if the license is correct, it will return `OK` otherwise it will return an error.

-Is is required an internet connection in order to set the license.
+It is required an internet connection to set the license.

 The `SHOW` option will show the license that is actually in use in your `zeeSQL` process.